How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • In the process of living together in marriage;

-• For 3 years after a divorce or violation of the rights of one of the parties.
+• For 3 years after divorce or violation of the rights of one of the parties.

 According to paragraph 7 of Art.
-38 of the RF IC, a three-year limitation period applies to property claims.
-It begins from the moment one party has violated the other's rights to property.
+38 of the RF IC, a statute of limitations of three years applies to property claims.
+It begins from the moment one party violated the other's rights to property.

-• The impossibility of access of one of the parties to the common property due to obstacles arising through the fault of the other;
+• The inability of one of the parties to access common property due to obstacles arising due to the fault of the other;

-• The emergence of disputes over the use of common things.
+• The emergence of disputes regarding the use of common things.

-The judge assesses the violation of rights, and the decision may depend on his inner convictions.
+The judge assesses the violation of rights, and the decision may depend on his internal beliefs.

-The statute of limitations may be temporarily suspended if the injured party could not defend the rights in the process for a good reason.
-A list of such reasons is spelled out in Art.
+The statute of limitations may be temporarily suspended if the injured party was unable to defend its rights at the trial for good reason.
+The list of such reasons is prescribed in Art.
 202 of the Civil Code of the Russian Federation.

-The application must clearly state the requirements and include:
+The application must clearly formulate the requirements and include:

 1. Full name of the judge/name of the court;

-2. Name of the plaintiff, address of residence;
+2. Full name of the plaintiff, residential address;

 3. Full name of the defendant, his place of residence;